ploucandco/Ender5Plus/README.md

 **Current Ender 5 Plus mods:**
 1. Installed Klipper via an external RPI zero 2W

-2. Replaced the original V2.2 board with a Creality 1.1.5 Silent Board.
+2. Replaced the original Creality V2.1 board with a Creality 1.1.5 Silent Board.
   Made adapters for the dual Z-axis and fans
   The BL-Touch control pin is connected to ISCP interface with Vcc, MOSI (command signal of the BL-Touch), GND.
 The signal pin and GND have been inverted and connected to the Z-end.